Skip to main content

 • the side effect of a state change, which is something you can subscribe to when the state changes to trigger further actions.
 In our example, it is called OrderEffect and you can see we add it in-line in the same file we create the StateMachine module.

-This option is only recommended when you are using the event handler API for your event handle.
+This option is only recommended when you are using the Event Handler API for your Event Handler.

 @Module